-- a VISUALLY INSPECT the winch and all other equipment. - Disassembly may be required in order to properly inspect individual components.
-Contact factory for assembly/disassembly instructions.
-Disassembly of the gearbox before contacting Thern, Inc. voids all warranties. - Check the finish for wear, flaking, or other damage. - Check all equipment for cracks, dents, bending, rust, wear, corrosion and other damage.
-If the equipment was overloaded, or if you notice cracks and other signs of overloading and damage, promptly remove equipment from use and have it repaired or replaced.
+- a VISUALLY INSPECT the winch and all other equipment. - · Check the finish for wear, flaking, or other damage. - Check all equipment for cracks, dents, bending, rust, wear, corrosion and other damage.
+If the equipment was overloaded, or if you notice cracks or other signs of overloading and damage promptly remove equipment from use and have it repaired or replaced.
 DO NOT CONTINUE TO USE DAMAGED OR OVERLOADED EQUIPMENT OR WIRE ROPE. - Check all fasteners for stripped threads, wear, bends, and other damage. - Check the gearbox for signs of leakage.
-Contact the factory if there are any signs of lubricant leaking from the gearbox. - Make sure the breather plug is clean, open and installed correctly. - Remove guards and visually inspect spur gears for poor alignment, excessive wear, corrosion, and other damage. - Make sure gear teeth and winch bearings are properly lubricated. - Check clutch operation, if applicable, to make sure it moves freely and engages completely. - Make sure all labels and plates are readable, firmly attached, free of damage and clean.
+Contact the factory if there are any signs of lubricant leaking from the gearbox. - Make sure the breather plug is clean, open and installed correctly, - Make sure the entire winch is properly lubricated. - Check clutch operation, if applicable, to make sure it moves freely and engages completely. - Make sure all labels and plates are readable, firmly attached, free of damage and clean.
 Replacements are available from the factory. - b DRAIN A SMALL AMOUNT OF LUBRICANT from the reducer into a clean container. - Check the lubricant for dirt, metal particles, water, and other signs of contamination.
-Completely drain the reducer if lubricant is contaminated. - INSPECT THE WIRE ROPE according to the wire rope manufacture's recommendations or follow accepted industry standards for wire rope inspections. - Always wear protective clothing when handling wire rope. - Check the entire length of wire rope for bent wires, crushed areas, broken or cut wires, corrosion, and other damage.
+Completely drain the reducer if lubricant is contaminated. - c INSPECT THE WIRE ROPE according to the wire rope manufacture's recommendations or follow accepted industry standards for wire rope inspections. - Always wear protective clothing when handling wire rope. - Check the entire length of wire rope for bent wires, crushed areas, broken or cut wires, corrosion, and other damage.
 Carefully inspect areas that pass over sheaves or through roller guides. - Note the location and concentration of broken wires.
 Replace wire rope if more than 6 wires are broken in one lay, or more than 3 wires are broken in one strand in one lay.
-See Figure 6. - Make sure hooks and other fittings are securely attached to the wire rope, and the wire rope where they are attached is not frayed, corroded, broken, or otherwise damaged. - Measure the throat opening, thickness, and twist of the hook.
+See Figure 6. - Make sure the load hook or other device is securely attached to the wire rope, and the wire rope where it is attached is not frayed, corroded, broken, or otherwise damaged. - Measure the throat opening, thickness, and twist of the hook.
 Replace the hook if it shows signs of damage.
-See Figure 7. - Make sure hook latch opens without binding and closes when released. - Check the anchor holes in the drum and the surrounding area for signs of wear or distortion.
+See Figure 7. - · Make sure hook latch opens without binding and closes when released. - Check the anchor holes in the drum and the surrounding area for signs of wear or distortion. - d PLACE enough weight to keep the wire rope straight and tightly drawn. - Measure the diameter of the wire rope, especially in areas where wear is noticeable.
+Replace the wire rope if the diameter measures below the minimum diameter at any point.
+See Figure 8.